qiwi/pijma/CONTRIBUTING.md

 * use the imperative, present tense: "change" not "changed" nor "changes"
 * don't capitalize the first letter
 * no dot (.) at the end

+## Pull Request Guidelines

+Pull Request name must be the same as Commit Message.

+Use [wip](https://github.com/apps/wip) to mark pull request is in progress.